-This matching pincushion and needle book are ideal for taking to sewing groups or classes with you.
+This matching pincushion and needle book are ideal for taking to sewing groups or classes with you and make a great scrap busting project.
 I made my pin cushion small to keep it portable but you could easily add more strips to it and make a larger one to use at home.
 These fun fabrics from Cloud 9 are perfect for making sewing accessories.

 Crushed walnut shells/wadding/toy stuffing to fill the pincushion.

 Small piece of felt